Automation Visa Sponsorship Jobs in Washington

 Which visa types are most common for automation roles in Washington?

-The H-1B is the most common visa for automation engineers and robotics specialists in Washington, as these roles typically require at least a bachelor's degree in electrical engineering, mechanical engineering, computer science, or a related field, meeting the specialty occupation standard.
+The H-1B visa is the most common visa for automation engineers and robotics specialists in Washington, as these roles typically require at least a bachelor's degree in electrical engineering, mechanical engineering, computer science, or a related field, meeting the specialty occupation standard.
 The O-1A is an option for candidates with exceptional ability or significant professional recognition.
-Canadian and Mexican nationals in qualifying automation roles may also be eligible for TN status.
+Canadian and Mexican nationals in qualifying automation roles may also be eligible for TN visa status.

 Which cities in Washington have the most automation sponsorship jobs?